Skip to content

 A quick look at Exeter

-On the other side of the South Hams from Plymouth, Exeter is another Goodmans location, but it’s also worth serious consideration, providing a base to not only the rest of Devon, but also Somerset and South Wales.
-A small city, Exeter nonetheless offers plenty of history, predating the Romans, who nonetheless decided to build city walls, which you can still see the remains of.
-There’s a magnificent cathedral, a vibrant arts scene and a real mix of independent restaurants, cafes and shops, as well as the Royal Albert Memorial Museum and Art Gallery and the 14th century underground passages – not one for the claustrophobic.
+On the other side of the South Hams from Plymouth, Exeter is another Goodmans office location.
+It’s also worth serious consideration, providing a base to not only the rest of Devon, but also Somerset and South Wales.
+A small city, Exeter nonetheless offers plenty of history, predating the Romans, who decided to build city walls, the remains of which you can still see.
+There’s the magnificent Exeter Cathedral, a vibrant arts scene and a real mix of independent restaurants, cafes and shops, as well as the Royal Albert Memorial Museum and Art Gallery and the 14th century underground passages – not one for the claustrophobic.

-But Exeter also benefits from great travel connections.
-By train you can be in Taunton in under half an hour, Bristol, Plymouth and Yeovil are all an hour away and if you prefer to drive, it’s just half an hour to reach Dartmoor, or Exmouth for the sea.
-There’s also an airport that connects to other locations around the UK, but it serves many popular European sun destinations including the Canary Islands and Cyprus too.
+Exeter also benefits from great travel connections.
+By train you can be in Taunton in under half an hour, Bristol, Plymouth and Yeovil are all an hour away, and if you prefer to drive, it’s just half an hour to reach Dartmoor, or Exmouth for the sea.
+There’s also Exeter airport that connects to other locations around the UK and serves many popular European sun destinations like the Canary Islands and Cyprus.

-Travelling may not be on the cards at the moment, but as we’ve pointed out, planning for retirement means thinking ahead and playing the long game.
-Sooner or later life will begin to return to normal and when it does, it’s important to understand what you want to get out of it.
 For us, Devon is home, and we hope we’ve enticed you to take a look at the area yourself.
-But wherever you’d like to be, keep in mind that as important as it is to ask yourself how you’ll reach the retirement you want, it’s just as important to know what you’ll do when you arrive.
+Even if you're not sure where you’d like to end up, keep this in mind: as important as it is to ask yourself how you’ll reach the retirement you want, it’s just as vital to know what you’ll do when you arrive.
+Planning for retirement means thinking ahead and playing the long game – you need to understand what you want to get out of life and aim for that.

 Admin